 - Improve energy for workouts

-But they’re expensive.
-And not needed for daily keto.
+But they're expensive, and they aren't needed for daily keto.

 Use only if you have a clear reason.